wlcreate/cats-galore/README.md

 ### Basic functionalities
 * Display an index of cats
-* Each cat object should display a picture, name, age, and sex
+* Each cat should display a picture and a name

-### Extra functionalities
-* Click on a cat's picture to show more info, like a bio and where it's from
+* Click on a cat's picture to show more info
+* Filter cats through a select dropdown
+* Search for cats by name

-### CRUD stretch goals
+### CRUD operations
-* Allow user to comment on each cat
-* Allow user to create new cat instances
+* Like button for each cat that increases the cat's likes with each click
+* Create new cats through a form
+* Delete cats

 ### Component tree
-App --> CatsContainer --> CatTile --> Comments
+App --> CatsContainer --> CatTile --> Comments, Likes
-                                  --> Likes
+    --> SelectCat